boostercloud/booster/docs/README.md

 boost new:command CreateProduct --fields sku:SKU displayName:string description:string price:Money
 ```

 The generator will automatically create a file called `create-product.ts` with a TypeScript class of the same name under the `commands` directory.
 You can still create (or modify) the command manually.
 Since the generator is not doing any _magic_, all you need is a class decorated as `@Command`.
 Anyway, we recommend you always to use the generator, because it handles the boilerplate code for you.

 Note:

-> Generating a command with the same name as an already existing one will prompt the user for confirmation
+> Generating a command with the same name as an already existing one will prompt the user for confirmation.

 #### The command handler function